cape-io/www.supersimple.co/content/instructions.md

 title : Instructions
 ---

-1. If you haven't already, create a free (up to 2GB of space) Dropbox account at https://www.dropbox.com/.
+1. If you haven't already, [create a free (2.5GB of space) Dropbox account][1].
 Download and install the Dropbox application onto your computer.
 1. Click the "Start now" button at the top of this page.
 1. If you're not signed in at dropbox.com, you will see the message: "SuperSimple wants to link to your Dropbox.
 Please sign in or register."
 After signing in, you will see a message similar to this:
 > The app Super Simple Websites would like to connect with your Dropbox.